How to complain to the NZ Commissioner for Children

-The position of Commissioner for Children is set up under the CHILDREN, YOUNG PERSONS, AND THEIR FAMILIES ACT 1989.
+The position of New Zealand Commissioner for Children is set up under the CHILDREN, YOUNG PERSONS, AND THEIR FAMILIES ACT 1989.
 The position is one with broad-ranging powers and responsibilities with regards to the welfare and interests of children and young people, including investigating matters referred to the Commissioner by members of the public.

 The Commissioner's power to investigate complaints and other matters